OPELIKA CIVIL RIGHTS LAWYERS

 - Government entities refusing to issue marriage licenses

 - Denial of Power of Attorney

-The courts have made it very clear that the rights of same sex couples will be the same as all couples and we, at Alsobrook Jackson, Attorneys at Law, are here to defend those rights.
+The courts have made it very clear that the rights of same sex couples will be the same as all couples and we, at Alsobrook Law Group, are here to defend those rights.

 If you feel that you have been discriminated against in housing, employment or educational opportunities because of your age, color, disability, ethnicity, sex or national origin or sexual orientation and would like to talk about your case, please give us a call.
-Civil Rights Litigation encompasses a wide range of issues and our attorneys, Zach Alsobrook and Raymond Jackson, are versed on these issues, ready to hear your story and support you throughout the legal process.
+Civil Rights Litigation encompasses a wide range of issues and our attorneys, Zach Alsobrook is well versed on these issues, ready to hear your story and support you throughout the legal process.

-Call the Law Firm of Alsobrook Jackson today at 334.737.3718 for a free consultation or contact us online to speak with a lawyer with the experience and desire, to get the job done.
+Call Alsobrook Law Group today at 334.737.3718 for a free consultation or contact us online to speak with a lawyer with the experience and desire, to get the job done.